cschladetsch/Doplhin/SumOfIntegers/prompt.md

 ## Overview

-Write a C++20 program that calculates the sum of the first N integers efficieitnyl using ranges.
+Write a C++20 program that calculates the sum of the first N integers efficiently using ranges.
 The value of N will be passed as a command-line argument to you program.

 ## Requirements